Amberrimell/TeamSupremeProfile/teamsupremeprofile.md

 *Senior Gameplay Programmer*

 As a Senior Gameplay Programmer, there will be a lot of coding & debugging involved.

-The applicant needs the ability to design, document and develop core gameplay systems.
-The applicant needs to be adaptable to change and have a strong ability to problem solve.
-Experience in the design & implementation of various game systems, including user interface, animation, gameplay scripting & online networking is required.
-As well as, great written & oral skills, and the ability to collaborate. **-rewrite to dot points instead of a paragraph**
+The applicant needs the ability to:
+- Design, document & develop Core Gameplay Systems
+- Adapt
+- Problem solve
+- Collaborate
+- Have great written & oral communication
+- Design & implement Game Systems such as - User Interface
+                                          - Animation
+                                          - Gameplay Scripting
+                                          - Online Networking

 I imagine that all of our dream jobs are going to require the ability to collaborate and work with others.